joieariel/site-unit2-project1-music-playlist-explorer-starter/music-playlist-creator/README.md

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

 - Shout out the the entire CodePath team.
 Go Cohort 1, woot woot!
 Special shoutout to Ebony and Erika for their wonderful lessons.
-As well as, Virsaviya
+As well as, Virsaviya for being so supportive during our 1:1.
+Paulo and Matthew also helped with a lot of minor issues I had, and Thomas has the most encouraging energy!
+So grateful for everyone.